California Stewardship Alliance californiastewardship.org

 Exceeds threshold → Discretionary

-No input was chosen by the city, by California Stewardship Fund, or by any consultant.
+No input was chosen by the city, by California Stewardship, or by any consultant.
 Every value is traceable to a specific exhibit, table, or dataset published by a credentialed national authority.

 Standard / Dataset Publisher What JOSH Uses It For JOSH Parameter